The rise of the Work Engineer: Why CIOs are now designing work

 The latest insights on re-engineering work for AI

 A quiet shift is underway.
-Not just in how organizations use AI, but in how they structure and lead work itself.
+Not just in how organizations use AI.
+In how they structure and lead work itself.

 CIOs, CTOs, and CDOs are stepping into a broader responsibility.
-Their role is evolving from managing platforms to shaping how work flows, scales, and improves.
-They are becoming what can best be described as Work Engineers.
+Their role is evolving from managing systems to shaping how work flows, scales, and improves.
+They are becoming what we call Work Engineers.

 This is not about a new job title.
 It is about a new operating responsibility.